-A plug-in calculator for evaluating partial information decomposition
+A plug-in calculator for evaluating partial information decomposition probs the joint probability distribution of three random variables.

 PID.plugin decomposes two source information acting on the common target into four parts: joint information (synergy), unique information from source x, unique information from source y and shared information (redundancy).
 The input of PMI.plug is the joint probability distribution table.